 Why Your HVAC System Isn’t Working As Well As It Should

 Your HVAC system sends temperature-regulated air through ductwork into different areas of your home.
-Its blower uses propane, oil or natural gas to generate heat for the furnace while electricity powers the cooling components in an all-electric unit.
+The blower of an electric HVAC unit uses propane or oil, or natural gas to heat the furnace.

-Vents (or registers) are located in the ceiling or wall of every room.
-If you can keep them open to ensure air is flowing properly throughout your home.
+Vents (or registers) are found in the ceiling or on the floor of each room.
+If you can keep them open to ensure air flows properly throughout your home.

 Thermostat

-A thermostat is among the most crucial components of your HVAC system.
-It regulates the temperature in your home by turning on and shutting off the fan and compressor to attain a pre-set temperature.
-It also activates the exchanger to pull fresh air from outside into your home and vent stale air through your ductwork.
+The thermostat is a crucial part of your HVAC system.
+It regulates the temperature in your home by switching off and on the fan and compressor until they attain a certain temperature, and also switches on the air exchanger to bring fresh air from outside into your home while venting old, indoor air through your ductwork.

-Thermostats are placed on the walls of your house, typically in rooms where they are used most often.
-The location of a thermostat in your home may affect its accuracy.
-A thermostat that is placed in direct sunlight, for example could show more heat than the actual temperature of the room.
-This can cause your system to run more or less.
-If your thermostat isn’t functioning correctly, try resetting the device.
-If this doesn’t work, call an AC technician.
+Thermostats are placed on the walls of your house, typically in rooms that are used most often.
+The location of a thermostat inside your home can affect its accuracy.
+For instance the thermostat that is located in direct sunlight could read hotter than the actual temperature of the room, causing your system to run excessively or not even run at all.
+If your thermostat isn’t functioning correctly, you can try setting it again, but if this does not resolve the issue it is recommended to contact an AC technician for help.

 Condenser

-Condensers are often the culprit when your air conditioner isn’t working properly.
-The condenser consists of a number of parts that have to cooperate to function.
-The entire system could be affected when any of these components are damaged or worn out.
-Problems with the condenser include a malfunctioning control board for the condenser, or leaks of refrigerant.
+When your air conditioning isn’t functioning as efficiently as it should one of the most frequent causes can be found in your condenser.
+The condenser unit is made up of many different parts that all need to be functioning in harmony for the unit to function.
+The entire system could be affected in the event that any of these parts are damaged or worn out.
+Problems with the condenser include a malfunctioning condenser control board or leaks of refrigerant.

-The compressor pushes the refrigerant into the condenser where a fan blows cooled outside air over the coils.
-This helps the refrigerant to reduce its temperature and then transform into a liquid state.
-This liquid at low pressure is chilled and then transferred back into the evaporator to continue the cooling process.
-The process continues until the desired temperature in your business or home is reached.
+The compressor moves the refrigerant through the condenser where a fan blows cooled outside air over the coils.
+This helps the refrigerant to get cool and transform to a liquid state.
+The low-pressure liquid is chilled and then transferred back into the evaporator to continue the cooling process.
+The process continues until the desired temperature for your home or business is reached.

 Evaporator

-The evaporator is the part that moves warm air into your home.
-It is made up of a set of tubing that is u-shaped, and placed into panels.
-Air from the blower fan is blown over these coils.
-This draws heat from indoor air and transfers it to the refrigerant.
+The evaporator is the component that moves warm air into your home.
+It is constructed of a series of tubes that are arranged into panels.
+The coils are being blown by the air of the blower.
+This draws heat from indoor air and then transfers it to the refrigerant.
 The liquid refrigerant becomes an air-borne gas that is circulated through the cooling system to cool the air.

-The thermodynamics law states that heat moves from colder to hot objects.
-When the evaporator operates correctly, the heat energy is transferred from the refrigerant that is warm to the cold air.
+The thermodynamic law states that heat moves from colder objects to warmer ones.
+If the evaporator operates correctly, this heat energy is transferred from warm air to the colder refrigerant.
 This causes the refrigerant to vaporize or boil.
-In this process, heat that cannot be measured by a thermometer, known as latent heat is transferred from air to the refrigerant.
+In this process, heat that is not measured using thermometers, referred to as latent heat is transferred from air to the refrigerant.

-These coils have been created with specific shapes that improve heat transfer.
-Fins are used to increase the surface area of the coils.
-Some evaporators are made of copper while others make use of aluminum, with each providing its own set advantages.
+These coils have been designed with specialized shapes that enhance heat transfer.
+They are referred to as fins, and increase the surface area to facilitate the transfer of heat.
+Some evaporators are built using copper while others use aluminum, with each material offering its own set of advantages.

-To avoid these problems, it is important to choose an evaporator that is easily cleaned and maintained.
-When choosing an evaporator, it is important to also take into consideration the environment in which it will be operating.
-Some are built to withstand harsh conditions while others are suited to moderate environments.
-Lastly, you will be sure that your evaporator is covered by a solid warranty to safeguard your investment.
+To avoid these issues, it is crucial to choose an evaporator that is easily cleaned and maintained.
+When selecting an evaporator it is essential to take into consideration the environment in which it will be operating.
+Some evaporators are built to endure harsh environments, whereas others can be used in moderate ones.
+You should also make sure that the evaporator you choose to purchase is covered by a warranty that will safeguard you and your investment.

 Fan

-Your HVAC system’s blower fan functions to circulate hot or cold air throughout your home until the thermostat you have set is attained.
-The fan can either be set to auto or constant.
-We recommend keeping the fan on constant for maximum efficiency and to save money on electric bills.
-If your system’s fan is continuously running we can replace it with a new ECM blower motor which is up to 70 percent more efficient than older PSC motors and will pay for itself in savings over the lifetime of the unit.
+The fan in your HVAC system circulates hot or cold air in your home until you reach the thermostat setting.
+The fan can be set to auto or constant.
+We suggest keeping the fan on continuous to maximize efficiency and to save money on electric bills.
+If your system’s fan keeps running We can replace it with a new ECM blower motor that is up to 70 percent more efficient than the old PSC motors and pays for itself in savings over the life of the unit.

 Filter

-The air passes through the filter before it is heated or cooled before being circulated throughout the home.
-It removes impurities and keeps dust and pet dander from entering the system and contaminating internal components.
-It also shields family members from illnesses spread by tiny pathogens that float in the air.
-It also ensures that the system is functioning properly.
-A dirty filter can cause the system to work harder, which can cause it to overheat and break down.
+The air passes through the filter before it is warmed or cooled and circulated throughout the home.
+It removes impurities, and also stops dust and pet dander from entering into the system to contaminate internal components.
+It also shields family members from diseases spread by tiny pathogens that are floating in the air.
+It also ensures that the system is operating efficiently.
+A dirty filter makes the system work harder and can cause it overheat or breakdown.

-Homeowners need to replace their filters on a regular basis.
-The label will tell them whether they should do it every 30 days or every 90 days.
-A homeowner should consult a HVAC professional when they aren’t sure about the kind of filter they need.
-A professional can assist homeowners choose the right filter for their home based on factors like the climate, the frequency they use their system and even personal preferences, such as whether there are allergy sufferers in the house.
+Homeowners should replace their filters regularly.
+The label will inform them if they should do it every 30 days or every 90 days.
+If a homeowner isn’t certain which type of filter they require, they should consult an HVAC professional.
+A professional can assist homeowners select the appropriate filter for their home, in light of factors like climate, how often they use their system and even personal factors for instance, whether there are smokers or allergy sufferers in the house.

-The filter is usually located at the return air duct or, in some cases, the blower compartment of the furnace.
-The return air duct is typically placed on the wall, ceiling or floor of the in the utility closet.
-It typically has a large metal grille that covers the filters.
-The filter should be easily accessible to both homeowners and technicians for easy cleaning and replacement.
+The filter is typically located at the return air duct or, in certain cases, in the blower compartment of the furnace.
+The return air duct may be found on the wall, floor, ceiling, or in the utility closet.
+It typically has a large metal grate that covers the filter.
+The filter should be accessible to both homeowners and technicians to make it easy to clean and replace.

-Filters are evaluated based on the MERV (Minimum Efficiency Reporting Value) rating, which reveals how efficient they are at taking in different sizes of particles.
-A filter with a low MERV rating is able to catch larger contaminants like dust mites and pet dander, but it’s not very efficient in catching small allergens or germs.
-High-MERV filters can snag many kinds of contaminants, but it doesn’t affect normal airflow.
+Filters are rated according to their MERV rating (Minimum Effectiveness Reporting Value), which shows how well they can capture various sizes of particles.
+A low-MERV filter is able to remove larger particles such as dust mites and pet dander, but it’s not very effective at catching fine allergens or germs.
+High-MERV filter can capture various contaminants without affecting the normal flow of air.

 Explore More